-Starting Up Remedy Only my headlight comes on, nothing else.
+Starting Up Solution Only my headlight comes on, nothing else.
 This is normal behavior.
-The super capacitors are charging and this will take between 1-20 seconds. (see page 5 for more details) When I first turn the power on, the engine will not begin to run.
+The super capacitors are charging and this will take between 1-20 seconds.
+When I first turn the power on, the engine will not begin to run.
 This is normal behavior.
 To prevent accidental high-speed start-ups, Proto-Sound® 3.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
 See the "Basic Operation" section for more details.
 The engine will not start after I press the Direction button.
 You may not be sending enough power to the track to power the engine.
 Rotate throttle clockwise to increase track power.
-Horn Remedy I can't get the horn to blow when I press the Horn button.
+Horn Solution I can't get the horn to blow when I press the Horn button.
 You may be pressing the button too quickly.
 Try pressing the Horn button more slowly, taking approximately one full second to fully depress the button.
-Bell Remedy I can't get the bell to ring when I press the bell button.
+Bell Solution I can't get the bell to ring when I press the bell button.
 You may be pressing the button too quickly.
 Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
-Coupler Remedy When I try to fire the coupler, PFA starts.
+Coupler Solution When I try to fire the coupler, PFA starts.
 You are waiting too long between Horn button presses.
-See the timing instructions located at the beginning of the "Proto-Sound 3.0 Operating Instructions" section.
-The Proto-Coupler won't let the engine uncouple on the fly.
+See the timing instructions located at the beginning of the "Proto-Sound® 3.0 Operating Instructions" section.
+The Proto-CouplerTM won't let the engine uncouple on the fly.
 Try lubricating the coupler knuckle and rivet with a dry graphite lubricant.
 The coupler does not fire or stay coupled.
 The coupler needs to be cleaned.
 Wipe with denatured alcohol (not rubbing alcohol) and let dry.
-The rear coupler does not fire, but coupler sounds play.
-Check position of Auxiliary Proto-Coupler Control Switch.
-Switch Should be in the "OFF" position for the rear coupler to fire.
-Cab Chatter Remedy Sometimes the Cab Chatter sounds don't play.
+Cab Chatter Solution Sometimes the Cab Chatter sounds don't play.
 Cab Chatter plays only in neutral at random intervals.